1. Home

 2. Content Configuration – Selecting Your Content Assets

-The Content Configuration tab is where you add the Content Assets you want to use in your Templated Experience Content Pages and/or Landing Pages.
+The Content Configuration tab is where you add the content assets you want to use in your Templated Experience Content Pages and/or Landing Pages.
 When you add content assets to this tab, you are copying all of the attributes and settings associated with that asset from your PathFactory Content Library, such as content tags and other content identifiers.

 Content Configuration tab

-1. In the Content Configuration tab, click Add Content.
-You will see a popup window that displays your organization’s Content Library.
+• By clicking Content Assets, you see all of the assets contained in your organization’s Content Library.
 Select as many assets as you want, and then click Insert Content.
 If you add any assets in error, just click the associated Trash Can icon for the asset on the Content Configuration tab to remove it.

-Note: When you delete Content assets from the Content Configuration tab, you are not deleting them from your Content Library.
+Note: When you delete content assets from the Content Configuration tab, you are not deleting them from your Content Library.

 Insert Content menu